What Is AI “decision-making”?

 Step 2: Inference

-Similarly, an AI will “infer” based on past patterns and predict the most probable answer.
+An AI will “infer” based on past patterns and predict the most probable answer.
 In AI, this happens through mathematical functions.
 It looks at the data, applies its learned patterns, and calculates which outcome is most likely.
 If it’s a recommendation engine, it might calculate the probability you’d like a certain movie based on others you’ve enjoyed.
 If it’s a self-driving car, it’s calculating the likelihood that an object in the road is a person, another vehicle, or just a shadow.

 Step 3: Prediction

-After inference, we get the r result we actually see.
-For example, if you’re using an AI-powered photo app that organizes your photos by people, the app’s prediction might be, “This is a photo of Sarah.”
+After inference, we get the result we actually see.
+For example, if you’re using an AI-powered photo app that sorts your photos by people, the app’s prediction might be, “This is a photo of Sarah.”
 Or if you’re using a music streaming service, it might predict, “Based on your past songs, you’ll like this new release.”
 Predictions are essentially educated guesses.
-Some models predict in a straightforward way: they might output “yes” or “no” or give you a single answer.
+Some models predict in a straightforward way, they might output “yes” or “no” or give you a single answer.
 Others might offer probabilities.

 For example, if an AI system detects a dog in a photo, it might predict “dog” with 95% confidence, “cat” with 3% confidence, and “fox” with 2% confidence.
 Just like humans, AI models make errors.
 But each prediction is a step in refining the AI’s accuracy.
 Over time, as it gets more feedback on right and wrong answers, it can improve.

 Imagine a chef in a busy restaurant.
 They’ve spent years learning recipes and can now cook almost any dish without a recipe book.
-When a customer orders something, the chef doesn’t have to look it up—they use their learned experience to quickly decide which ingredients and techniques to use, crafting the dish based on what they know.
+When a customer orders something, the chef doesn’t have to look it up, they use their learned experience to quickly decide which ingredients and techniques to use.
+Similarly, an AI model trains on data, makes decisions by recognising patterns.
+Whether it’s recognising text, recommending songs, or interpreting images, the AI is constantly learning and refining, just like the chef perfecting each dish.